bernatcanal/spotify-web-api-node/README.md

     ratePer: 1000,   // number of ms in which `rate` requests may be sent
     concurrent: 2    // how many requests can be sent concurrently })

+var HttpManager = {};
 ```
-*The superagent-cache plugin was implemented to minimize the network usage of redundant data.
+* The superagent-cache plugin was implemented to minimize the network usage of redundant data.
-*The superagent-throttle plugin takes care of spacing the requests.
+* The superagent-throttle plugin takes care of spacing the requests.
 The shown settings are the ones we found adequate for our project but feel free to alter them

 More documentation about them can be found at their repositories:
 [superagent-cache ](https://github.com/jpodwys/superagent-cache)